lowRISC/opentitan/hw/ip/spi_device/doc/index.md

 still be active.
 For instance, if only receive data is needed in the transfer, the device will still be transmitting data out on the TX ("MISO") pin.

-### SPI Generic Mode
+## SPI Generic Protocol

 The primary protocol considered is one used by an external SPI host to send chunks of firmware data into the device in the receive direction, confirming the contents with an echo back of a hash of the received data in the transmit direction.
-This is generally termed 'SPI Generic' mode, since SPI is used to send firmware into the device flash, brokered by software confirming integrity of the received firmware data.
+This is generally termed the 'SPI Generic' protocol, since SPI is used to send firmware into device memory, brokered by software confirming integrity of the received firmware data.
 This special case will be described first, and then a generic understanding of how firmware mode operates will follow.